TimotheeMB/ProjectS4/Report.md

 **At the beggining**
-- Claire is in charge of the GUI.
+- Claire is in charge of the Window.
 - Violaine thinks about the principle to code the motion of people and the special cases to solve
 - Timothée starts to write the "Person" class

 **Through the weeks**
-- Claire continued the GUI class
+- Claire continued the Window class
 - Timothée coded the displacement of people and the parameters of the room
 - Violaine was in charge of the obstacle class and wrote the report